Ekumen-OS/andino/README.md

-# Carpincho Bot
+# Andino

-Carpincho is a fully open-source diff drive robot designed for educational purposes and low-cost applications.
+Andino is a fully open-source diff drive robot designed for educational purposes and low-cost applications.
 It is fully integrated with ROS2 and it is a great base platform to improve skills over the robotics field.
 With its open-source design, anyone can modify and customize the robot to suit their specific needs.